Review

 rather frankly admitted to obscuring the meanings of his quatrains

-in such a way that no one would be able to fully
+in such a way that no one would be able to fully understand them

-France, familiarity with the 15th century Trithemius planetary
+with the 15th century Trithemius planetary periods used by Nostradamus,

-the esoteric 16th Century "Green Language" used by
+and being versed in deciphering the esoteric 16th Century "Green

-Nostradamus.
-Fortunately, unlike any other Nostradamus authors
+Language" used by Nostradamus.
+Fortunately, unlike any other

-out there, Ovason fits the bill.
+Nostradamus authors out there, Ovason fits the bill.

-Book of Personal Healing
+of Personal Healing

-Despite my highest praise and recommendation of Ovason's previously written
+Despite my highest praise and recommendation of Ovason's previously

-groundbreaking, scholarly, and painstakingly thorough The Secrets
+written groundbreaking, scholarly, and painstakingly thorough

-I made an unfortunate rush to judgment.
+book I made an unfortunate rush to judgment.

 I

-have to admit that I had misgivings and doubts as to why he
+have to admit that I had misgivings and doubts as to why he might

-very soon after the 911 tragedy.
+America so very soon after the 911 tragedy.

 However,